Vanishing orders, suspensions and zero degree Tur\'an densities: Introduction

 In the edge $e$, the smallest vertex is $1\notin X$.
 Hence, by the $\ell$-vanishing property, every edge containing $X$ must also have its smallest vertex outside $X$.
 In particular, every such edge must contain $1$.
 Therefore the number of edges containing $X$ is at most $\binom{n-\ell-1}{k-\ell-1},$ as desired. \end{proof}

 To overcome this obstruction, we replace the global requirement by a \emph{local} one.
 We construct $k$-graphs with positive minimum $2$-degree such that every induced subhypergraph on a bounded number of vertices is $2$-vanishing (see \cref{vanishing2}).
-The proof balances vanishing structure, which forces sparsity, against strong $2$-degree conditions, which enforce density.
+This balances two competing features: vanishing structure, which forces sparsity, and positive minimum $2$-degree, which enforces density.

 The construction combines three ingredients.